global-synchronizer-foundation/configs/Super Validator Operational Processes/performing-on-chain-votes.md

 #### 2. Initiate the On-Chain Vote

 - Use the SV UI or the corresponding SV app API to open the on-chain vote.
-- Confirm that the vote description clearly references the related CIP or tokenomics proposal.
+- Confirm that the vote summary clearly references the related CIP or tokenomics proposal.

 #### 3. Announce the Vote